frankvogt/vcf2gwas/vcf2gwas/MANUAL.md

 ### Add relatedness matrix

-Although vcf2gwas will by default calculate a relatedness matrix depending on the chosen model, one may want to add a different one to the analysis.
+Although vcf2gwas will by default calculate a relatedness matrix depending on the chosen model, one may want to add a different one instead to the analysis.
 This is possible by employing the `-k/--relmatrix` option:

 ```
 vcf2gwas -v [filename] -pf [filename] -p 1 -lmm -k [filename]